redzimski/cpp_tttb/README.md

 ### Starting the game

-To launch TTTB, you'll first want to open up your command prompt or terminal, then navigate to the program's build folder (where the game's 'tttb'/'tttb.exe' executable file is located).
+To launch TTTB, you'll first want to open up your command prompt or terminal, then navigate to the program's **build** folder (where the game's 'tttb'/'tttb.exe' executable file is located).
 On my Linux computer, I can accomplish this via the following steps:

 1. Press Ctrl + Alt + T to launch my terminal
 2. Enter `cd '/home/kjb3/D1V1/Documents/!Dell64docs/Programming/CPP/cpp_tttb/build'` to navigate to the build folder.
-(This folder path will of course look different on your end.)
+(This folder path will of course look different on your end--but it should end in build/, not cpp_tttb or whatever your root TTTB folder is called.)

+The Mac steps look very similar; you'll just need to search for your Terminal app if it's not already present within your taskbar.

 On Windows, I would instead press the Windows button, then enter `cmd` to bring up the command prompt.
 I would then enter `cd` followed by the path to my build folder (perhaps encased in double quotes).